Do Androids Dream of Electric Sheep?: Plot

-Deckard is now able to buy his wife Iran an authentic Nubian goat with his commission.
-Later, his supervisor insists that he visit an abandoned apartment building where the three remaining android fugitives are assumed to be hiding.
-Experiencing a vision of the prophet-like Mercer confusingly telling him to proceed, despite the immorality of the mission, Deckard calls on Rachael Rosen again since her knowledge of android psychology may aid his investigation.
+Having killed three androids in a day, Deckard is now able to buy his wife Iran an authentic Nubian goat.
+His next target is an abandoned apartment building where the three remaining android fugitives are assumed to be hiding.
+Deckard suddenly experiences hallucinations of a man named Mercer, the main martyr-like character in a popular religious movement who is depicted as being continuously assailed by falling rocks.
+The vision of Mercer tells Deckard to proceed, despite the immorality of the mission.
+Deckard calls on Rachael Rosen since her knowledge of android psychology may aid his investigation.
 Rachael declines to help, but reluctantly agrees to meet Deckard at a hotel in exchange for him abandoning the case.
 At the hotel, she reveals that one of the fugitive androids is the same model as her, meaning that he will have to kill an android that looks like her.
-Despite having initial doubts by Rachael, Rachael and Deckard end up having sex, after which they confess their love for one another.
+Despite having initial doubts about Rachael, Deckard has sex with her, after which they confess their love for one another.
 Rachael reveals she has slept with many bounty hunters, having been programmed to do so in order to dissuade them from their missions.
-Deckard threatens to kill her but holds back at the last moment before he leaves for the abandoned apartment building.
+Deckard threatens to kill her but ultimately holds back and leaves for the abandoned apartment building.

-The three remaining Nexus-6 android fugitives plan to outwit Deckard.
-The building's only other inhabitant, John R. Isidore, a radioactively damaged and intellectually below-average human, attempts to befriend them, but is shocked when they callously torture and mutilate a rare spider he discovers.
-They all watch a television program which presents definitive evidence that the entire theology of Mercerism is a hoax.
-Deckard enters the building, experiencing strange, supernatural premonitions of Mercer notifying him of an ambush.
-When the androids attack him first, Deckard is legally justified as he shoots down all three without testing them beforehand.
-Isidore is devastated and Deckard is soon rewarded for a record number of Nexus-6 kills in a day.
-When Deckard returns home, he finds Iran grieving because, while he was away, Rachael Rosen stopped by and killed their goat.
+The three remaining android fugitives plan to outwit Deckard.
+The building's only other inhabitant, John R. Isidore, a radioactively damaged and intellectually below-average human, attempts to befriend them.
+He is shocked when they callously torture and mutilate a rare spider he discovers.
+Deckard enters the building, experiencing strange, supernatural vision again, notifying him of an ambush.
+When the androids attack him first, Deckard is legally justified to kill all three without testing them beforehand.
+Isidore is devastated and Deckard is rewarded for a record number of Nexus-6 kills in a day.
+Returning home, Deckard finds Iran grieving because, while he was away, Rachael stopped by their apartment and killed their goat.

-Deckard travels to an uninhabited, obliterated region of Oregon to reflect.
-He climbs a hill and is hit by falling rocks, when he realizes this is an experience eerily similar to Mercer's martyrdom.
-He stumbles abruptly upon what he thinks is a real toad (an animal thought to be extinct) but, when he returns home with it, he is crestfallen when Iran discovers it merely is a robot.
+Deckard travels to an uninhabited, obliterated region near the border with Oregon to reflect.
+He climbs a hill and is hit by falling rocks, realizing this is an experience eerily similar to the plight of the prophet Mercer.
+He stumbles upon a toad (an animal thought to be extinct) but, when he returns home with it, he is crestfallen when Iran discovers it is merely a robot.
 As he goes to sleep, she prepares to care for the electric toad anyway.